TheLocust3/reader/README.md

    - Pull website, if it's already RSS, return that, otherwise, scrape website for feed

 ### miscellaneous
+ - Remove `insert` endpoint
+   - Should be triggered internally
  - Run RSS feed scraper periodically
    - How can missing items be avoided?
  - Pipeline: link to RSS feed => RSS feed => Ring from feed =>? links in Ring